aws-neuron/aws-neuron-parallelcluster-samples/examples/jobs/dp-bert-launch-job.md

 - The current setup supports up to 16 nodes BERT pretraining.

 - For dynamic cluster with `MinCount = 0`, /etc/hosts IP addresses of compute nodes may not match with what's in `nslookup` upon cluster relaunch.
-A temporary workaround is to add the following code snippet on top of `run_dp_bert_large_hf_pretrain_bf16_s128.sh`:
+Therefore, for your information, a temporary workaround is included on top of custom installation script:

 ```
 IP="$(host $HOSTNAME| awk '{print $4}')"